dotnet/docs/docs/ai/get-started-app-chat-template.md

     ```

 1. Open a new terminal in Visual Studio Code.
-1. Run the following AZD command to bring the GitHub repository to your local computer.
+1. Run the following `azd` command to clone the GitHub repository to your local computer.

     ```bash
     azd init -t azure-search-openai-demo-csharp